 What if I am dissatisfied with the services offered?

 There may, however, be some ongoing restrictions due to limited numbers they can accommodate or cleaning schedules that they are required to adhere to.

-If you are unable to resolve this with them, come to Consumer Protection.
+If you are unable to resolve any ongoing membership issues with your gym, contact Consumer Protection.

 Can I get a refund if an upcoming event is cancelled due to COVID-19?